OpenAPITools/openapi-generator/samples/client/petstore/ruby/docs/UserApi.md

 api_instance = Petstore::UserApi.new

-username = "username_example" # String | The user name for login
+username = 'username_example' # String | The user name for login

-password = "password_example" # String | The password for login in clear text
+password = 'password_example' # String | The password for login in clear text

 begin